pawcoding/Rainbow-Palette/README.md

 - [ ] Provide prefabricated palettes
 - [ ] Generate color palette from images
 - [ ] Database storage for sharing palettes
+- [ ] Localize with i18n or transloco

 ### Support for color formats